lbressler13/kotlin-utils/README.md

 ### Helper functions

-Functions that are associated with a specific class, but are not direct extensions of the class.
+Functions that are not a direct extension of any class.

-### General utils

-Functions that are not associated with a specific class.

 ## Project structure